QueryAgent: A Reliable and Efficient Reasoning Framework with Environmental Feedback-based Self-Correction

 \subsection{Main Result}

 As shown in Table \ref{tab:overall_result}, with only one example, our method outperforms all few-shot methods that require up to 100 annotations on all four datasets.
-For GrailQA and GraphQ, our method notably surpasses the best few-shot methods by 7.0 and 15.0 points.
+For GrailQA and GraphQ, our method notably surpasses the best few-shot methods by 5.7 and 15.0 points.
 On WebQSP, \queryagent~ slightly surpasses 100-shot methods by 3.4 points.
 It is expected considering the inherent characteristics of the datasets.
 Since all WebQSP questions are under I.I.D. setting and this dataset is relatively small, few-shot methods have more opportunities to encounter similar questions within the prompts.
 In contrast, most of the questions of GrailQA are compositional and zero-shot questions, and 100\% of GraphQ are compositional questions.
 Few-shot methods lose this advantage on such question types, which can reasonably explain why our approach exhibits a more pronounced advantage on GrailQA and GraphQ.
 Additionally, all few-shot methods incorporate beam search or self-consistency to further boost the performance.
 It also implies that there is still space for improvement in our method if we also choose a more costly setting.

-Compared with the one-shot methods, the performance of \queryagent~approximately doubles that of Agentbench, elevating agent-based techniques and one-shot KBQA to a new level.
+Compared with the one-shot methods, the performance of \queryagent~approximately doubles that of Agentbench, elevating the Agent-based method and one-shot KBQA to a new level.
 We also reproduce the one-shot result of KB-BINDER.
 The dramatic decline in performance exposes some limitations of the ICL-based method in terms of example quantity.